dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

        available to the collecting application?

-For example, an application capturing C-DNS data from within a nameserver implementation is unlikely to be able to record the Client Hoplimit.
+For example, an application capturing C-DNS data from within a nameserver is unlikely to be able to record the Client Hoplimit.
 Or, if there is no query ARCount recorded and no query OPT RDATA recorded, is that because no query contained an OPT RR, or because that data was not stored?